technovangelist/katacoda-scenarios/k8s2-tags/step1.md

 4. In the **Group By** dropdown, get rid of **availability-zone** and choose **role**.

-  *Notice that the containers are grouped by lb, web, db, backend, and no role.*
+  *Notice that the containers are grouped by lb, web, db, backend, and no role.
+It's ok if all the containers aren't available yet.
+All 50 should eventually be available.*

 1. Now add **environment** to **Group By**.